-• Submit assignments via Nexus.
-If you want to make changes after submitting, re-submit the files, only the latest versions will be marked.

-- Do not include your name or student number in the submission, because Nexus will record that informtion, and submitted solutions may be presented in lecture. - Do not add any comments in the Nexus submission form they will be ignored by the Python program that downloads the submissions.
-Instead put comments in the code if you want to send a message to the marker. - Assignment submissions are NOT accepted via e-mail. - All assignments are usually due at 1 p.m. on a Tuesday.
+- · Submit assignments via Nexus.
+If you want to make changes after submitting, re-submit the files, only the latest versions will be marked. - Do not include your name or student number in the submission, because Nexus will record that information and submitted solutions may be presented in lectures. - Do not add any comments to the Nexus submission form they will be ignored.
+Instead put comments in the code or in a README.txt file if you want to send a message to the marker. - Assignment submissions are NOT accepted via e-mail. - All assignments are usually due at 1 p.m. on a Tuesday.